algosup/2024-2025-project-3-quickest-path-team-7/Document/Functional/FunctionalSpecifications.md

 ## 1.7 Requirements, Constraints, and Assumptions

 ### 1.7.1 Requirements
+**Language:**
-- **Language**: The system must be developed in C++ to optimize performance for large-scale graph computations and align with client requirements.
+The system must be developed in C++ to optimize performance for graph computations and align with project requirements.

+**REST API:**
-- **REST API**: The system will expose its functionality through a REST API:
+The system will expose its functionality through a REST API:
-  - **Input**: Accepts the source and destination landmark IDs as query parameters.
+- **Input:** Accepts the source and destination landmark IDs as query parameters.
-  - **Output**: Returns the total travel time and the ordered list of landmarks along the path.
+- **Output:** Returns the total travel time and the ordered list of landmarks along the path.
-  - **Response Formats**: Supports JSON (default) and XML formats.
+- **Response Formats:** Supports JSON (default) and XML formats.
-  - **Error Handling**: The API must handle and respond with appropriate HTTP status codes (e.g., 200, 400, 404) and descriptive error messages.
+- **Error Handling:** The API must handle and respond with appropriate HTTP status codes (e.g., 200, 400, 404) and descriptive error messages.

-- **Graph Validation (One-Time Check)**:
+**Graph Validation (One-Time Check):**
+The dataset will be processed to generate a graph, which will undergo a one-time validation to:
-  - Validate the dataset to ensure the graph is free of loops (cycles) before it is used for queries.
+- Ensure it is free of loops (cycles).
-- **Performance**:
+- Verify it is fully connected, ensuring a path exists between any two landmarks.

+This graph will be preloaded into memory and reused for all subsequent queries during the localhost session.

+**Performance:**
-  - Respond to all queries within 1 second on standard laptop hardware.
+- Respond to all queries within 1 second on a standard development machine (laptop).
 - Allow a heuristic margin of up to 10% from the shortest path for performance optimization.

+**Environment:**
+- The system will run exclusively on a localhost environment for development and testing purposes.

+---

 ### 1.7.2 Constraints
+**Timeline:**
-- **Timeline**: The project must adhere to the defined timeline and milestones.
+The project must adhere to the defined timeline and milestones.

+**Hardware:**
-- **Hardware**: The system must operate efficiently on a standard laptop with limited computational resources.
+The system must operate efficiently on a standard development laptop with limited computational resources (e.g., 8 GB RAM, quad-core processor).

+**Graph Validation Frequency:**
-- **Graph Validation Frequency**: The loop validation check must only be performed once during the graph initialization phase and not repeated for each query.
+The graph validation check must only be performed once during the initialization phase and will not be repeated for each query.

+**Environment:**
+The system does not require internet connectivity for operation, as all computations are performed locally.
+Interaction is limited to local API calls (e.g., `http://localhost:8080`).

+---

 ### 1.7.3 Assumptions
-1. The provided dataset is accurate and does not require transformation or corrections beyond loop validation.
+- The provided dataset is accurate and does not require transformation or corrections beyond loop validation and connectivity checks.
-2. Users will provide valid and existing landmark IDs for source and destination queries.
+- Users will provide valid and existing landmark IDs for source and destination queries.
-3. Stable internet connectivity is assumed for API interactions.
+- The system is expected to handle only a limited number of concurrent queries during localhost testing.
+- The API will not require authentication or encryption for localhost development.

 ---